 Dry cleaning can leave gases on clothes.
 Air them out before taking them indoors.
 Consider washing by hand instead.

 Air conditioners harbor living allergens.
 Clean water trays often and change filters.

 Paneling or pressed-wood furniture may release formaldehyde gas.
-Seek brands such as those with phenol resin that emit less formaldehyde, or seal with polyurethane.
+Seek brands like those with phenol resin that give off less formaldehyde, or seal with polyurethane.

-Carpets can emit gases when new and harbor living pollutants when wet.
-Air out new carpets before installing; ask for low-emitting adhesives.
+Carpets can give off gases when new and host living pollutants when wet.
+Air out new carpets before installing.
+Ask for adhesives that give off low amounts of gases.
 Clean and dry water-damaged carpets or remove them.
-Vacuum to curb dust mites, an asthma trigger.
+Vacuum to curb dust mites.
+Dust mites are an asthma trigger.